macmillanpublishers/RSuite_Word-template/README.md

 ## Assets required for installation

- **Files for Installation should be pulled from the 'files_for_install.zip' attachment to the [release](https://github.com/macmillanpublishers/RSuite_Word-template/releases) that you are installing.**
+ **Files for Installation should be pulled from the 'files_for_install.zip' attachment to the [release](https://github.com/macmillanpublishers/RSuite_Word-template/releases) that you want to install.**

 * File:  template_switcher.dotm
 * Folder:  RSuiteStyleTemplate